jecolon/zigstr/README.md

 # Zigstr
 A UTF-8 string type.

+## Ziglyph and Zig Dependency
+This library depends on the latest `Ziglyph` library, which uses the latest Zig `master` development version.
+Currently, the `Ziglyph` dependency is handled via a Git Submodule, but replacing this with proper package-manager-based dependncy management is planned.

 ## What?
 No Characters?
 Zigstr tries to emphasize the clear distinction between bytes (`u8`), code points (`u21`), and grapheme clusters (`[]const u8`) as per the Unicode standard.
 Note that the term *character* is glaringly